NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 Portfolio optimization is a fundamental problem in quantitative finance.
 Classical portfolio theory assumes that future expected returns and risks are known.
 In practice, however, expected returns must be estimated from historical data and are therefore subject to substantial forecasting uncertainty.

-This project investigates whether advanced portfolio optimization techniques can outperform simple diversification when expected returns are estimated using machine learning models rather than assumed to be known.
+This project investigates whether advanced portfolio optimization techniques can outperform simple diversification when expected returns are estimated rather than known.

 The framework combines: